kosausrk/MapTheVote2025/README.md

 # MapTheVoteNYC2025: Strategic Voting Landscape Tool

+(Open Source)  Feel free to message me on Discord k0sa776 for any questions/ to be added to repo

 A data-driven tool to visualize and identify high-impact voter engagement zones across NYC.
 Built to support civic action, outreach strategy, and increase turnout in the 2025 mayoral election.